 • 20 percent reduction in business trips (plane, train, car) and implementation of 100 percent ECO vehicle fleet

 • 25 percent reduction in paper consumption (kg)

 • 25 percent reduction in water consumption (m3)

 • Recovery of 90 percent of the waste generated (kg)

 • Sustainable Certification in 50 percent of the surface of the main office buildings owned

 • Integration of the climate change variable in our business.
-We are incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) into our financial planning, in order to have them fully integrated from 2024, as well as including environmental, social and governance (ESG) criteria in investment, underwriting and the definition of low carbon products.
+We are working on incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and aim to have them fully integrated as of 2024, as well as the inclusion of environmental, social and governance criteria (ESG) both in investment and in the underwriting and definition of low-carbon products.

-- Promotion of the circular economy.
+• Promotion of the circular economy.
 We have minimized the generation of waste in our activity and have positioned ourselves as an agent of change in the transition to the circular economy by promoting related products and services and supporting companies specializing in the sector.

-- Biodiversity preservation.
+• Biodiversity preservation.
 We raise awareness of and support initiatives for the protection of ecosystems that are most sensitive to the effects of climate change.